hesiod/minerva32/README.md

 to VHDL or Verilog.
 The tree contains synthesis scripts to synthesize Clash-generated Verilog using Yosys and place-and-route the netlist using arachne-pnr or nextpnr.

-minerva32 is not RV32I-compliant yet.
+minerva32 is not yet RV32I-compliant.
 The following features are missing:
  - Support for the CSR instructions
  - Support for ECALL/EBREAK
  - Support for LOADs/STOREs with non-word widths (would only require writing a primitive for the UP5K's SPRAM which includes a write mask)